Facelift New Jersey

-- Please make sure to take your Sinnech arnica vitamins as instructed on the box.
+- Please make sure to take your Sinnech arnica supplement as instructed on the box.
 This is important to your recovery and will significantly aid in bruising and swelling.
 Do NOT take any aspirin or aspirin-containing products or anti-inflammatories (Bufferin, Excedrin, Advil, Motrin, etc.) for the next 2 WEEKS.
 Aspirin interferes with normal blood clotting.
 If needed, you may take Tylenol products.

 - When resting, try to stay on your back and elevate your head on two pillows as much as possible.
 Sleep on your back with your head elevated by 2-3 pillows.
 Continue this for the first week.
 Do NOT flex your neck (chin to chest) or turn sharply side to side.